PrototypeESBU/foundryvtt-shadowdark-community-tokens/README.md

 # Shadowdark RPG Community Tokens
 A project by Delgore for use with Foundry VTT and other virtual tabletops

 This is a collection of black and white monster tokens made with a mixture of hand drawn and AI generated art for use with Shadowdark RPG.
 While this module is specifically designed for Foundry and Shadowdark, the tokens and artwork can be downloaded for use in any VTT game.
-This is a community efort that includes artwork from many contributors and artists.
+This is a community effort that includes artwork from many contributors and artists.
 All artwork is used with the given consent of the creators.

 Automated token mappings is supported for the following systems:
 - Shadowdark RPG